lmaurits/rit/README.md

 rit
 ===

-A tool for improving writing
+A tool for making writing gooder.